 The stopping of atoms in matter is a long standing subject.
-A more recent one is the stopping of nuclei in collisions with each other.
-For the subject at hand the degree of stopping, i.e. loss of kinetic energy, between two colliding nuclei determines the amount of energy that can be converted into a material state such a the QGP.
+Studies of the stopping of nuclei in collisions with each other are of more recent origin.
+For the subject at hand the degree of stopping, determines the amount of energy that can be converted into a material state such as the QGP.